 It is illegal for West Virginia landlords to evict tenants as a form of retaliation for reporting a violation of a housing or safety code.
 Landlords can also not discriminate based on discriminatory reasons.

 Security Deposits in West Virginia

-- Penalty if Not Returned on Time – If a West Virginia landlord is non-compliant with any of the state’s security deposit regulations, they may become liable to pay the affected tenant a penalty consisting of their remaining security deposit funds plus a sum equal to 1.5 times the wrongfully withheld amount.
+- Penalty if Not Returned on Time – If a West Virginia landlord wrongfully withholds rent then they may be required to pay back the amount plus an extra amount equaling 1.5 times the security deposit.

 Lease Termination in West Virginia